 The Department understands our duty to provide accessibility for users of our services, programs and facilities, including those who have disabilities.
 FDOT's ADA/Accessibility Program is managed by the statewide ADA Coordinator in Tallahassee and implemented by District ADA coordinators and project managers throughout the seven FDOT Districts and Florida’s Turnpike Enterprise.
 The Department provides ADA guidance, tools and resources to be used for improving accessibility on our transportation system.

 Detailed descriptions of the work efforts (Activities and Tasks) for uniform and consistent project scoping and a basis or range of staff hours required to complete every project task.
-The Guidelines consist of the Scope of Services files (MS Word documents), the Staff Hour Forms and the Staff Hour Estimation Basis (MS Excel spreadsheets).
+The Guidelines consist of the Scope of Services files (MS Word documents created through the Design Scope of Services Tool), the Staff Hour Forms and the Staff Hour Estimation Guidelines (MS Excel spreadsheets).